mikeshimura/pdf-by-text/README.md

 [日本語の説明はこちら](https://github.com/mikeshimura/pdf-by-text/wiki/%E6%97%A5%E6%9C%AC%E8%AA%9E%E8%AA%AC%E6%98%8E)

 This program is executable file for windows, mac or linux.
-Any language can create text file and execute child process can use this program.
+Any language which create text file and execute child process can use this program.

 This program use github.com/signintech/gopdf for pdf generation.